 Heat pumps extract heat from the outside air to heat your house, which works well in warmer months but is hard to do in freezing weather.
 Unfortunately, when the air is freezing, the heat extracted from the outdoor air isn’t sufficient to heat your home without some assistance.
 The air brought in by the heat pump is less than the heat loss from the building.
 In this case, you need AUX heat to meet the demand.

-Aux heat (also known as an auxiliary, supplemental, or emergency heat source) can be a gas furnace or electric heat strip backup that turns on to assist the heat pump in heating the house when the temperature drops below 30°F.
+Aux heat (an auxiliary, supplemental, or emergency heat source) can be a gas furnace or electric heat strip backup that turns on to assist the heat pump in heating the house when the temperature drops below 30°F.

 Aux heat assists the compression heat from the heat pump to keep you warm in cold weather.